 Q: Which Kubernetes versions does Amazon EKS support?

-Amazon EKS will launch with support with Kubernetes 1.10 and will add support later for additional versions.
-Customers will have a choice of the three most recent versions.
+Amazon EKS supports with Kubernetes version 1.10 and will add support for additional Kubernetes versions in the future.

 Q: How does Amazon EKS work?